Several trends have been driving development of electrical power networks across the globe:

-• Smarter Insulator Materials
+1. Smarter Insulator Materials

-‘Smarter’, higher-performance insulator materials would contribute to assure the reliability of smart grids, while also reducing costs.
-Ceramic insulators have already undergone tremendous improvement in quality and consistency, with better manufacturing and development of new designs specifically for contaminated environments.
-While the history of non-ceramic insulators is far shorter, their development process has been extremely rapid.
-Present designs, materials, and production methods are ‘generations’ ahead of the original attempts, to the point that today they are considered essentially a mature product and no longer seen as a high-risk alternative to conventional insulators.
-Superior materials (i.e. super-hydrophobic and environmentally friendly as a result of nanotechnology) may lead to a whole new generation of such insulators, designed and optimized for each service climate and pollution situation.
+‘Smarter’, higher-performance insulator materials would help assure the reliability of smart grids, while also reducing their costs.
+Ceramic insulators have already undergone tremendous improvements in quality and consistency, with better manufacturing and development of new designs, specifically for contaminated environments.
+While experience with non-ceramic insulators is much shorter, their development process has been extremely rapid.
+Present designs, materials, and production methods are generations ahead of the original attempts.
+In fact, today these insulators are considered a mature technology and no longer seen as a high-risk alternative to conventional insulators.
+Superior materials (i.e. super-hydrophobic and environmentally friendly as a result of nanotechnology) can lead to a whole new generation of such insulators, designed and optimized for each climate and pollution environment.

-• Smarter Insulator Designs & Manufacturing
+2. Smarter Insulator Designs & Manufacturing

-• Smarter & Less Costly Insulator Diagnostics
+3. Smarter & Cheaper Insulator Diagnostics

-• Smarter Insulation Coordination
+4. Smarter Insulation Coordination